Raptiler/doser-with-headers/README.md

 # doser-with-headers

-`doser-with-headers` is a versatile command-line tool designed for conducting load testing on web applications.
-This tool allows you to easily send high volumes of GET or POST requests to a specified URL, making it an invaluable resource for developers looking to test the robustness and scalability of their web applications under heavy load.
-Additionally, it supports custom HTTP headers, enabling more complex testing scenarios, such as API testing with authentication tokens or custom content types.

 ## Features

 - **Custom HTTP Headers:** Specify custom headers for your requests to test different scenarios and configurations.